thealchemist26/thealchemist26/README.md

 - 💞️ I’m looking to collaborate on Projects related to Mass spectrometric data processing and analysis
 - 📫 How to reach me:
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Photons are can't find where I am.
+- ⚡ Fun fact: Photons can't find where I am.
 I am in darkness (someone pay my utility bills)

 <!---
 thealchemist26/thealchemist26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.